Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

     }
 }
 ```
-For System.Text.Json, the goal is to stick to the same *metadata* semantics for preserve from Json.Net and provide a similar usage in `JsonSerializerOptions` that encompasses at least the needed options for an immediate solution, which is to provide reference preservation.
+For System.Text.Json, the goal is to stick to the same *metadata* semantics for preserve from Json.Net and provide a similar usage in `JsonSerializerOptions` that encompasses the needed options (i.e. provide reference preservation).

-This API is about exposing the `ReferenceHandling` property as a class type, in order to make it very extensible for future; and provide built-in static instances of `Default` and `Preserve` that are useful to enable the most common behaviors by just setting those in `JsonSerializerOptions.ReferenceHandling`.
+This API is exposing the `ReferenceHandling` property as a class, to be extensible in the future; and provide built-in static instances of `Default` and `Preserve` that are useful to enable the most common behaviors by just setting those in `JsonSerializerOptions.ReferenceHandling`.

-With ReferenceHandling being a class, we can exclude things that, as of now, we are not sure if they need to be shipped, in example, the `ReferenceLoopHandling.Ignore` option or the Object and Array granularity of Json.Net's `PreserveReferencesHandling`.
+With `ReferenceHandling` being a class, we can exclude things that, as of now, we are not sure are required and add them later based on customer feedback.
+For example, the `Object` and `Array` granularity of `Newtonsoft.Json's` ``PreserveReferencesHandling` or the `ReferenceLoopHandling.Ignore` option.

-In a future, we might also be able to extend the Deserialization behaviors, in order to provide the granularity of Serialization on Deserialization.
-Or we could also be able to define independant behaviors for both Serialization and Deserialization; i.e: someone may want to emit payloads with preserved references but he does not want to read them.
+In the future, we might also be able to extend the deserialization behaviors, in order to provide the granularity of Serialization on Deserialization.
+We could also provide ways to customize the serialization and deserialization behavior independently (i.e: someone may want to emit payloads with preserved references but they do not want to read them).

 # Examples